News

 7

-Mark about 9 years ago
+Mark almost 10 years ago

 News flash to MIT: "Security through obscurity" is a failed doctrine, especially in the information age.
 What grown-ups do is post warnings of potentially dangerous things: "Caution: coffee may be hot; Smoking cigarettes may give you cancer; This Google search result is to a web site containing malware.
 A simple warning to students to not seek contact with Lewin, as a woman has reported sexual harassment, would be responsible enough for MIT.
 In fact, it is more informative and educational than removing the courseware.
 Taking possibly harmful things away is the strategy towards children, indicative of MIT's attitude.